 I love Twitter.
 I think it’s a great tool to convey your thoughts in a brief concise manner and get straight to the point.
 So when I recently came across this wonderful article on 100 ways to use twitter in education, I got really excited.
 Social media is becoming increasingly important for schools, and a major strategy to help fill your admission funnel, delight current families, and help students during the enrollment process.

 The piece focuses on how schools can integrate Twitter into the classroom, but it also provides great advice on how schools can use Twitter in marketing campaigns to effectively reach parents and students.
 Now, 100 things is a lot to remember, so I decided to select the 10 most important things to take away that can help schools take advantage of Twitter’s potential as a marketing tool.

-1. Learn how to use hashtags and choose relevant ones – (hashtags are the words which follow the # sign in twitter.
+1. Learn how to use hashtags and choose relevant ones – (hashtags are the words that follow the # sign in Twitter.
 It is a

 great yet simple way to organize relevant tweets)